SebastianManriqueM/sdom_epe_trainning/training_material/training_sesion_1/1_1_SDOM_intro.md

 # 1. What is SDOM?
-SDOM (Storage Deployment Optimization Model) is an open-source, high-resolution grid capacity-expansion framework developed by NREL.
+SDOM (Storage Deployment Optimization Model) is an open-source, high-resolution grid capacity-expansion framework developed by NLR.
 It’s purpose-built to optimize the storage portfolio considering diverse storage technologies, leveraging hourly temporal resolution and granular spatial representation of Variable Renewable Energy (VRE) sources such as solar and wind.

 SDOM is particularly well-suited for figure out the required capacity to meet a carbon-free generation mix target by:
 - 📆 Evaluating long-duration and seasonal storage technologies